maere/Portfolio/README.md

  [Address Book App](http://addressbook-guildwork.rhcloud.com/)

 > This is a basic address book application that allows you to add someone's street address and phone number.
-Strangely, it has no field for an email address.
+Strangely, it has no field for an email address (this was not a requirement).
 For this reason, my pairing partner and I decided to make it a "vintage" address book.
 (Entertaining ourselves with irony.)
-We used Bootstrap for the layout and it currently runs with only an in-memory implementation (i.e. it has no database hooked up).
+We used Bootstrap for the layout.
 >
 > This app was a really fun one to work on, as my pairing partner was hilarious.
 So we managed to learn a lot and have fun at the same time.
 That is actually my ideal work environment.
 >
 > Here is the [code](https://github.com/maere/addressbooklocal) for the project.
 (You can see a palimpsest of sorts for previous iterations of the code as code that was commented out.)
 >
+> Notes:  We originally wrote a basic search implementation, and later refactored search to use lambdas.
+But when I went to deploy the app, it was restricted to Java 7 and our search function was unsupported, since lambdas only work in Java 8.
+The search function will need to be refactored to work in this deployment environment.

 ----------